junxit/us-congress-bills-110/metadata.md

 - 2008-09-15 — Committee on Indian Affairs.
 Reported by Senator Dorgan with amendments.
 With written report No. 110-460.
 - 2008-09-15 — Committee on Indian Affairs.
 Reported by Senator Dorgan with amendments.
 With written report No. 110-460.
 - 2008-09-15 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 961.
+- 2008-09-23 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S9336-9338; text of measure as reported in Senate: CR S9336-9337; text as passed Senate: CR S9337-9338)
+- 2008-09-23 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S9336-9338; text of measure as reported in Senate: CR S9336-9337; text as passed Senate: CR S9337-9338)
+- 2008-09-24 — Message on Senate action sent to the House.
+- 2008-09-24 — Received in the House.
+- 2008-09-24 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2008-09-24 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2008-09-24 — Referred to the Committee on Natural Resources, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.